yelbachir/multgam_pkg/README.md

 with arguments:
 - `dat`: a list or a data frame whose columns contain the input and the output variables,
 - `L.formula`: a list of as many formulae as there are output variables linking the input variables,
-- `fmName`: the name of the probability distribution of the output variables, further details can be found in ..........,
+- `fmName`: the name of the probability distribution of the output variables, further details can be found in Section 2.2.,
-- `lambInit`: vector of starting values for the L2 regularization hyper-parameters.
-If not supplied, these will be computed,
+- `lambInit`: vector of starting values for the L2 regularization hyper-parameters,
-- `betaInit`: vector of starting values for the regression coefficients.
-If not supplied, these will be computed,
+- `betaInit`: vector of starting values for the regression coefficients,
-- `groupReg`: list of as many vectors as there are non-smooth functions in a generalized linear model.
-Each vector contains as many values as of how to regularize the parametric forms, i.e., one lambda for a group of beta or one lambda per beta? default value is the same hyper-parameter for all parametric regression coefficients,
+- `groupReg`: list of as many vectors as there are non-smooth functions in the parametric multiple regression model.
+Each element of this list should be a vector or a scalar (indicating the intercept) contains as many values as of how to regularize the parametric forms, i.e., one lambda for a group of beta or one lambda per beta? default value is the same hyper-parameter for all parametric regression coefficients,
 - `ListConvInfo$iterMax`: number of maximal iterations for the optimization of the log-marginal likelihood and the penalized log-likelihood,
 - `ListConvInfo$progressPen`: if `TRUE`, information about the progress of maximization of the penalized log-likelihood will be printed,